Faculty / Staff

 - Diplomate, European Veterinary Dental College

 Boaz Arzi, DVM, DAVDC, DEVDC - Associate Professor

 Dr. Boaz Arzi was born in Israel.
 He graduated from Szaint Istvan University, Budapest, Hungary in 2002 with a degree in Veterinary Medicine.
 Dr. Arzi returned to Israel to become a partner in a small animal veterinary hospital in Haifa, where he completed five years of intensive clinical practice.
 He completed the residency training program in Dentistry and Oral Surgery at the UC Davis Veterinary Medical Teaching Hospital.
 Dr. Arzi became a Diplomate of the American Veterinary Dental College in 2012.
 In the summer of 2010, Dr. Arzi joined Dr. Athanasiou’s lab in the UC Davis Department of Biomedical Engineering as a post-doc fellow, working on bioengineered fibrocartilage spectrums and their surgical applications.
 Dr. Arzi is currently an associate professor and with the Dentistry and Oral Surgery Service.
-His main interests include maxillofacial reconstruction, tissue engineering, and microsurgical techniques.
+His main interests include maxillofacial reconstruction, tissue engineering, regenerative medicine and the temporomandibular joint.

-Milinda Lommer, DVM, DAVDC - Adjunct Assistant Professor
+Milinda Lommer, DVM, DAVDC - Health Science Clinical Assistant Professor Volunteer

 Dr. Milinda Lommer earned her DVM with Phi Zeta honors from UC Davis in 1995.
 After completing a one-year internship in Small Animal Medicine and Surgery at a private practice in Sacramento, Dr. Lommer returned to UC Davis in 1999, and became the first veterinarian to complete the residency program in Dentistry and Oral Surgery.
 In 1999, Dr. Lommer received the Peter Emily Outstanding Candidate Award from the American Veterinary Dental College (AVDC), and became a Diplomate of the AVDC in the spring of 2000.
 Dr. Lommer served for a year as a clinical instructor in the Dentistry and Oral Surgery Service before relocating to Marin County and opening a private practice, Aggie Animal Dental Service.
 She returned to the faculty at UC Davis on a part-time basis in 2006.
 Her interests include stomatitis in cats, periodontal regeneration in dogs, and molecular mechanisms of oral diseases.